 All the rules have flown out the window in the modern world of engagement rings.
 Mixing metal colors, using colored gemstones and even mixing colored gemstones… pretty much anything goes!
 Today’s bride wants different.
 Today’s bride wants unique.
-As we prepare for our big Engagement Party this weekend (April 27 – 30), we thought we’d take a moment and explore today’s trending engagement ring gemstones, and give you our expert opinion on their Pros and Cons.
+Let’s explore today’s trending engagement ring gemstones and give you our expert opinion on their Pros and Cons.

 The first known use of a diamond engagement ring took place in 1477, when Archduke Maxmillian of Austria gave Mary of Burgundy a gold ring featuring an M spelled out in diamonds.
 Diamonds remains the number one choice for the engagement ring gemstone and for good reason.
 Girls love their sparkle… and the fire emitted by diamonds is the brightest of all gemstones.
 Diamonds also happen to be the hardest substance on earth – they can only be scratched by other diamonds!
 Nothing speaks to the strength and beauty of a woman, quite like a diamond.